 Tell your doctor if you have or have had any of the following medical conditions:

 heart problems, including heart attack

 alcohol intoxication or history of alcohol abuse

 cerebral or head problems including injury, lesions or elevated cerebrospinal fluid

 kidney or liver disease (e.g. porphyria or cirrhosis)

-You are currently pregnant or you plan to become pregnant, or are breastfeeding.
+Tell your doctor if you are currently pregnant, plan to become pregnant, or are breastfeeding.

-Some medicines may interact with ketamine.
+Some medicines and ketamine may interfere with each other.
 These include:

 barbiturates (used to treat epilepsy)